Center and Scale Prediction: Anchor-free Approach for Pedestrian and Face Detection: Experiments

 \textbf{How important is the Feature Resolution?} In the proposed method, the final set of feature maps (denoted as $\Phi^{r}_{det}$) is downsampled by $r$ w.r.t the input image.
 To explore the influence from $r$, we train the models with $r=2,4,8,16$ respectively.
 For $r=2$, $\Phi^{2}_{det}$ are up-sampled from $\Phi^{4}_{det}$ by deconvolution.
-To remedy the issue of poor localization from downsampling, the offset prediction branch is alternatively appended for $r=4,8,16$ to adjust the center location.
-Evaluations under IoU=0.75 are included to verify the effectiveness of additional offset prediction when stricter localization quality is required.
+For $r=4,8,16$, the offset prediction branch is alternatively appended.
+Stricter evaluations under IoU=0.75 are included to verify the effectiveness of additional offset prediction.
 As can be seen from Table. \ref{table:down}, without offset prediction, $\Phi^{4}_{det}$ presents the best result under IoU=0.5, but performs poorly under IoU=0.75 when compared with $\Phi^{2}_{det}$, which indicates that finer feature maps are beneficial for precise localization.
-Though $\Phi^{2}_{det}$ performs the best under IoU=0.75, it does not bring performance gain under IoU=0.5 though with more computational burdens.
-Not surprisingly, a larger $r$ witnesses a significant performance drop, which is mainly due to that coarser feature maps lead to poor localization.
-In this case, the offset prediction plays a significant role.
-Notably, additional offset prediction can substantially improve the detector upon $\Phi^{16}_{det}$ by 12.86\% and 41.30\% under the IoU threshold of 0.5 and 0.75, respectively.
-It can also achieve an improvement of 7.67\% under IoU=0.75 for the detector upon $\Phi^{4}_{det}$, even though the performance gain is saturating under IoU=0.5.
-It is worth noting that the extra computation cost from the offset prediction is negligible, with approximately 1ms per image of 480x640 pixels.
+Not surprisingly, a larger $r$ witnesses a significant performance drop, which is mainly because coarser feature maps result in poor localization.
+In this case, additional offset prediction can substantially improve the detector upon $\Phi^{16}_{det}$ by 12.86\% and 41.30\% under the IoU threshold of 0.5 and 0.75, respectively.
+It also brings an improvement of 7.67\% under IoU=0.75 for the detector upon $\Phi^{4}_{det}$, with negligible extra computation cost, approximately 1ms per image of 480x640 pixels.